trustyou/doopla/README.md

 Usage
 -----
-Before using `doopla` please create a file in your home directory called `doopla` and add the follwoing:
+Before using `doopla` please create a file in your home directory called `.doopla` and add the follwoing: